jiahaoli57/FinOL/docs/source/key_features/models.rst

 :Description: The AlphaStock model is a LSTM-based model for asset scoring and portfolio selection.
 :Basic Idea: Utilizes LSTM to capture both sequential and global dependencies in asset data.
-:Construction: `Source code for finol.model_layer.AlphaStock <https://finol.readthedocs.io/en/latest/_modules/finol/model_layer/AlphaStock.html#AlphaStock>`_
+:Construction: `Source code for AlphaStock <https://finol.readthedocs.io/en/latest/_modules/finol/model_layer/AlphaStock.html#AlphaStock>`_
 :Pros: Effective for time series data; can learn complex patterns over time.
 :Cons: May suffer from overfitting.
 :Details: The AlphaStock model takes an input tensor ``x`` of shape ``(batch_size, num_assets, num_features_augmented)``, where ``num_features_augmented`` represents the number of features (including any preprocessed or augmented features) for each asset.
 The final output of the AlphaStock model is a tensor of shape ``(batch_size, num_assets)``, where each element represents the predicted score for the corresponding asset.